The Periodic Table - A Comprehensive Guide

 2. Chemical Reactions: The periodic table helps chemists understand the behaviour of elements in chemical reactions, such as the formation of compounds or the balancing of chemical equations.
 It also aids in the identification of trends and patterns in the reactivity and behaviour of elements.

-4. Medicine and Environmental Science: The periodic table is used in fields such as medicine and environmental science to understand the behaviour of elements in biological systems and environmental processes.
+4. Medicine and Environmental Science: The periodic table is used in fields such as medicine and environmental science to understand the behaviour of elements in biological systems and ecological processes.
 It helps in the development of new drugs, understanding of toxicology, and monitoring of environmental pollution.

 Conclusion